akorcsak/InventoryTrackingApp/README.md

 ## List
  - All the inventory items are listed on the main page from the SQL database as the user enters the application.

+## Export Data to CSV
+ - Select "Download Inventory to CSV File" to download an Excel file with all the data of the inventory items currently stored in the application.
+ - The file name is called "Inventory_List.csv" and will be displayed in the downloads section on the user's computer.

 # Screenshots

 # Technologies Used